-The allowable equipment categories and equipment standards for SHSP are listed on the DHS Authorized Equipment List (AEL) at http://www.fema.gov/authorized-equipment-list.
+The allowable equipment categories and equipment standards for SHSP are listed on the DHS Authorized Equipment List (AEL).
+Additional information can be referenced in attachment I. Additional information can be referenced in attachment I.

 Unless otherwise stated, equipment must meet all mandatory regulatory and/or DHS/FEMA-adopted standards to be eligible for purchase using these funds.
 In addition, agencies will be responsible for, at their own expense, obtaining and maintaining all necessary certifications and licenses for the requested equipment.
 Installation and construction shall go under the construction and renovation budget line.
 Only the cost of equipment should be included in the equipment line.